-A call for award nominations and submissions is issued in the fall of each year with a January deadline, and the recipients are announced the following spring.
+A call for award nominations and submissions is issued in the fall of each year, and the recipients are announced the following spring.

 The Isadora Awards

 Initiated by The Dance Centre in 1999, the Awards recognize professionals who have made an outstanding contribution to dance in BC, and provide the professional community with an opportunity to celebrate its own achievements.

 2016: Karen Jamieson

 2009: Rosario Ancer (choreography), Natalie LeFebvre-Gnam (performance), Barbara Bourget (teaching)